 This show contains the following tropes:

-Action Girl: Janis Hawk, who knows tae kwando and manages to shoot an assassin dead even while bleeding from a gut wound in "Gimme Some Truth."
+Action Girl: Janis Hawk, who knows tae kwando and manages to disarm and snap the neck of one assassin and then shoot a second assassin dead even while bleeding from a gut wound in "Gimme Some Truth."

 Anyone Can Die: Double subverted.
 At first, the fact that most characters have visions of themselves in the future seems to show that none of those characters are going to die before April 29.
 But after the Self inflicted death of Al Gough, it is now believed that the future can be changed and that anyone without a flash forward can still live, and likewise, any with a flash forward can still die.